selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 ## Argument Reference

 * `cluster_id` - (Required) Unique identifier of the associated Managed Kubernetes cluster.
 Changing this creates a new node group.
-You can create up to eight group nodes in a cluster.
 Retrieved from the [selectel_mks_cluster_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/mks_cluster_v1) resource.

 * `project_id` - (Required) Unique identifier of the associated project.
 Changing this creates a new node group.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
 Learn more about [Projects](https://docs.selectel.ru/en/cloud/managed-kubernetes/about/projects/).

 * `region` - (Required) Pool where the cluster is located, for example, `ru-3`.
 Changing this creates a new node group.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-kubernetes).

 * `availability_zone` - (Required) Pool segment where all nodes of the node group are located.
 Changing this creates a new node group.
 Learn more about available pool segments in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-kubernetes).

 * `nodes_count` - (Required) Number of worker nodes in the node group.
-The maximum number of nodes in a node group is 15.
+The maximum number of nodes in a node group is 20.
 Changing this resizes the node group if `enable_autoscale` is false.

 * `cpus` - (Optional) Number of vCPUs for each node.
 Can be skipped only when `flavor_id` is set.
 Changing this creates a new node group.
 Learn more about [Configurations](https://docs.selectel.ru/en/cloud/managed-kubernetes/node-groups/configurations/).